Jim Reeves: Early 1960s and international fame

 Reeves scored his greatest success with the Joe Allison composition "He'll Have to Go", a success on both the popular and country music charts, which earned him a platinum record.
 Released during late 1959, it scored number one on Billboards Hot Country Songs chart on February 8, 1960, which it scored for 14 consecutive weeks.
 Country music historian Bill Malone noted that while it was in many ways a conventional country song, its arrangement and the vocal chorus "put this recording in the country-pop vein".
 In addition, Malone lauded Reeves' vocal styling—lowered to "its natural resonant level" to project the "caressing style that became famous"—as to why "many people refer to him as the singer with the velvet voice."
-In 1963, he released his Twelve Songs of Christmas album, which had the well-known songs "C.H.R.I.S.T.M.A.S" and "An Old Christmas Card".
+In 1963, he released his Twelve Songs of Christmas album, which had the well-known songs "C-H-R-I-S-T-M-A-S" and "An Old Christmas Card".

 During 1975, RCA Victor producer Chet Atkins told interviewer Wayne Forsythe, "Jim wanted to be a tenor, but I wanted him to be a baritone...
 I was right, of course.
 After he changed his voice to that smooth, deeper sound, he was immensely popular."

 Reeves' international popularity during the 1960s, surpassing his popularity in the United States at times, helped to give country music a worldwide market for the first time.
 According to Billboard, "Reeves’ star shone equally bright overseas in the United Kingdom, India, Germany, and even South Africa.
-Jim Reeves was hugely popular in Sri Lanka in the 1960s and 1970s and presently he is the most popular English language singer in Sri Lanka.
+Jim Reeves was hugely popular in Sri Lanka in the 1960s and 1970s and presently he is the most popular English-language singer in Sri Lanka.

 South Africa

-During the early 1960s, Reeves was more popular in South Africa than Elvis Presley, and recorded several albums in the Afrikaans language.
+During the early 1960s, Reeves was more popular in South Africa than Elvis Presley, and he recorded several albums in the Afrikaans language.
 In 1963, he toured and starred in a South African film, Kimberley Jim.
 In the film, he sang part of one song in Afrikaans.
 The film was released with a special prologue and epilogue in South African cinemas after Reeves' death, praising him as a true friend of the country.
 The film was produced, directed, and written by Emil Nofal.
 Reeves later said that he enjoyed the film-making experience and would consider devoting more of his career to this medium.
 The film was released in South Africa (and also in the US) in 1965 after Reeves's death.

 Reeves was one of an exclusive trio of performers to have released an album there that played at the little-used 16 2/3 rpm speed.
 This unusual format was more suited to the spoken word and was quickly discontinued for music.
 The only other artists known to have released such albums in South Africa were Elvis Presley and Slim Whitman.